Cerebellum-Network/Freeport-Smart-Contracts/index.md

 The cuts are given in basis points (1% of 1%).
 The minimums are given in currency amounts.

 There can be one beneficiary account for each primary and secondary royalties.
-To distribute revenues amongst several parties, use a distribution account (see function createDistributionAccount).
+To distribute revenues amongst several parties, use a Joint Account (see function createJointAccount).